2010 FIFA World Cup Group A: South Africa vs Mexico

 South Africa vs Mexico was the opening match of the World Cup, held on 11 June 2010.
 It was described as an "enthralling" and "pulsating" match.
 Mexico put the ball in the net first, but it was offside.
-South Africa opened the scoring in the 55th minute after Siphiwe Tshabalala scored off a pass through Mexico's defence by Kagiso Dikgacoi.
-Mexico's captain Rafael Márquez equalised following a corner kick in the 79th minute.
+South Africa opened the scoring in the 55th minute after Siphiwe Tshabalala scored with a left foot shot to the top right corner of the net from the left of the penalty area after a pass through Mexico's defence by Kagiso Dikgacoi.
+Mexico's captain Rafael Márquez equalised following a corner kick in the 79th minute with a shot to the right of the net from five yards out on the right.
 In the final minutes of the match, Katlego Mphela almost scored a winning goal for South Africa, but his shot bounced off the post.

 Tshabalala was named as the man of the match.
 South Africa's coach, Carlos Alberto Parreira called the result "fair", while Mexico's coach Javier Aguirre stated "we could have won, we could have lost".

+This opening match was played again as the opener for the 2026 FIFA World Cup on 11 June 2026, exactly 16 years later, with Mexico now hosting South Africa.